Having home emergency cover means you can get professional help if something goes wrong in your home.

 Home emergency insurance covers you for anything that:

-Makes your home unsafe or vulnerable to thieves
+Makes your home vulnerable to thieves

 Will cause permanent damage to your home

-Risks your health and wellbeing
+Risks your health and wellbeing.

 Who needs home emergency cover?